laminlabs/lamin-docs/docs/tutorial.md

 :::{dropdown} What exactly happens during save?

-In the database: An artifact SQL record is inserted into the `Artifact` registry.
-If the artifact SQL record exists already, it's returned.
+In the database: A SQL record is inserted into the `Artifact` registry.
+If the SQL record exists already based on comparing its `hash`, it's returned.

 In storage:

 - If the default storage is in the cloud, `.save()` triggers an upload for a local artifact.
-- If the artifact is already in a registered storage location, only the metadata of the record is saved to the `artifact` registry.
+- If the artifact is in a registered storage location, only the metadata of the artifact is saved as a SQL record to the `Artifact` registry.

 :::